 Scripps offers urgent care services for children and adults — seven days a week — at Scripps Coastal Medical Center Jefferson (in Oceanside), Scripps Clinic Rancho Bernardo and Scripps Clinic Torrey Pines.

 Walk-in clinics are a good option for when you are not feeling well, but it’s not serious enough for the emergency room or urgent care.

 Walk-in clinics offer fast, convenient access to medical care.
 No appointment is necessary.
 They are generally staffed by nurse practitioners and physician assistants.

 Walk-in clinics, including Scripps HealthExpress, address the most minor of ailments, such as:

 - Painful urination

-Keep a list of any allergies, especially to medications, with you that also includes any previous invasive medical procedures and surgeries, the dates they were done and the names of the physician or surgeon who treated you.
+Also keep with you a list of any allergies (including medication allergies) and any previous medical procedures or surgeries you’ve had, including the dates they were performed and the names of the physicians or surgeons who treated you.

 “Especially in an emergency setting, it can be very helpful for the physician treating you to know whether you’ve had operations in the past, or whether you’re allergic to medications or anesthesia,” says Dr. Evans.

 This infographic from Scripps Health offers information about when you should go to a walk-in clinic or urgent care, and when it’s time for the emergency room.